Darkbound/NextjsTest/README.md

 For images use the Image component imported from "next/image"

+The section should collapse into mobile layout under 1024px width (the Hero section currently within the project is not mobile friendly, that should not concern you)

 Create your own repository, share the link and commit regularly as you are making progress